 Estate Tax Rates

-The current federal estate tax rate (or death tax rate, depending on how you see things) stand at 40%.
+The current federal estate tax rate (or death tax rate, depending on how you see things) stands at 40%.

 The Estate Tax Exemption